ThatFinnDev/SR2E/README.md

 # Special thanks
- Special thanks to SlimeRancherModding for SRML because it gave me good starting point for some stuff.
+ Special thanks to SlimeRancherModding for SRML because it gave me good starting point for a lot of stuff.
  Link: https://github.com/SlimeRancherModding/SRML

  Special thanks to LavaGang for MelonLoader